Poverty in Cambodia: Increased Vulnerability to Poverty

 Cambodia has experienced a tremendous drop in poverty but there is a high chance of relapsing to poverty.
 Poverty rate in Cambodia dropped from 52.2 percent in 2004 to 20.5 percent in 2011.
 However, most of the individuals only moved from a state of being poor to state of being vulnerable to becoming poor.
 Most of the individuals only moved just above the poverty line.
-A research reveals that a small shock of about US$0.30 per day would, equal to the price of two water bottles, lead to doubling the poverty status in Cambodia.
+A research reveals that a small shock of about US $0.30 per day would, equal to the price of two water bottles, lead to doubling the poverty status in Cambodia.
 The high number of individuals who are nearing the poverty line are like to fall into multi-dimensional poverty if they experience shock from drought, unemployment or sickness.
 As of 2018, report from UNDP illustrates that at least thirty-five percent of Cambodians still live in poverty.

 Eradicating all forms of poverty remains the most significant challenge facing humanity.
 The nation of Cambodia is not any different since even after making considerable strides to get away from poverty, the country has a high number of people who are vulnerable to becoming poor.
 Individuals experience poverty in different ways in their lives including the inability to access health care, the failure to earn enough income to cater for their needs and the failure to complete schooling.
 Such is the situation in Cambodia where there is a high number of people working in agriculture and informal employment.

 Indicators of Poverty

 Macroeconomics

 The macroeconomic indicators reveal the extent of poverty in the overall economy of Cambodia.
-Cambodia recorded a Gross Domestic Product of 16.7 billions in 2014, placing the country as accounting only for 0.7 percent of the economic activity of the entire ASEAN region.
+Cambodia recorded a Gross Domestic Product of 16.7 billion in 2014, placing the country as accounting only for 0.7 percent of the economic activity of the entire ASEAN region.
 The low GDP placed the country as the poorest country in the region.
 At the same time, Cambodia recorded a stronger relative economic performance compared to others ASEAN countries.